mwolf-net/number-obfuscator/README.md

 where *n* is the number you want to obfuscate, *d* is the depth (try 3 for a fairly simple expression, or 6 for a really nasty one) and *format* is either *tex* or *png*.
 If you don't specify a format, the formula will be output as a Ruby expression.

+A separate CGI script, number_obfuscator_cgi.rb, is provided for running on a webserver.
+Once you have it running (which is outside the scope of this README file, sorry) it's just a matter of calling it with a GET request, passing the *n* and *d* parameters, as demonstrated by the on-line demo linked to above.
+Configuring your server to use *mod_ruby* is strongly recommended.

 That's it, have fun!
 And please [let me know](https://github.com/mwolf-net/number-obfuscator/issues) if it doesn't work, or if you have any improvement suggestions..